-We are the only independent, community-based voice for nature in our region and our members and supporters have responded to many threats to the local environment and in doing so have helped shape the attitude of our South Auckland community.
+We are the only independent, community-based voice for nature in our region and our members and supporters have responded to many threats to the local environment and in doing so helped shape the attitude of our South Auckland community.

 Our monthly meetings are open to the public and always feature presentations on a diverse range of local and national topics.